-How to make a Unsalted Sea Pottery Garden Chime
+How to make a Unsalted Sea Pottery Garden Charm

-Congratulations on your new piece from Unsalted Sea Pottery!
-Follow these simple steps to safely and beautifully display your pottery on your wall.
-Whether you're a seasoned DIYer or looking for a little extra guidance, we've got you covered.
+Congratulations on your new Nature & Clay Kit from Unsalted Sea Pottery!
+Follow these simple steps to create your garden Charm.
+Whether you're a seasoned potter or looking for a little extra guidance, we've got you covered.

 Materials